 How to test, install and configure

-This training course is designed to help you clear the Cloudera Spark and Hadoop Developer Certification (CCA175) exam.
-The entire training course content is in line with these two certification programs and helps you clear these certification exams with ease and get the best jobs in the top MNCs.
+This training course is designed to help you clear the Cloudera Spark and Hadoop Developer Certification (CCA175) exams.
+The entire training course content is in line with these certification programs and helps you clear these certification exams with ease and get the best jobs in the top MNCs.

 Intellipaat Course Completion Certificate will be awarded upon the completion of the project work (after expert review) and upon scoring at least 60% marks in the quiz.
 Intellipaat certification is well recognized in top 80+ MNCs like Ericsson, Cisco, Cognizant, Sony, Mu Sigma, Saint-Gobain, Standard Chartered, TCS, Genpact, Hexaware, etc.